-In the 32 years that I’ve been practicing law, DUI/DWI cases have gone from pretty darn simple to now pretty darn complicated.
+In the 32 years that I’ve been practicing law, cases for DWI / DUI in Maryland have gone from pretty darn simple to now pretty darn complicated.
 I get asked all the time about different points of law relative to DUI and DWI cases.
 Here are the basic points:

 Beyond all the above, you need to know that if you have been charged with one of these offenses, you face possible jail time and a fine (currently a fine of not more than $1000 and imprisonment for not more than one year are the punishments for a first offense DUI; penalties increase with more serious offenses), plus an administrative per se sanction, plus, later, a possible license suspension or revocation from the MVA if you are found guilty of the underlying offense.